Testspieler09/vinyl_filter/README.md

 ├── LICENSE
 ├── README.md
-├── build                   // is created when you build with make ├── include                 // external librarys
+├── build                   // is created when you build with make ├── include                 // external libraries
 │   └── argparse
 │       └── argparse.hpp
 ├── makefile                // the makefile for compiling the program more easily